soul4rent/AWBW-Map-Checklist/README.md

     - Is it possible for a player to push the Lab(s) or HQ(s) when they have a very large advantage to close out the game?
 - Are bases responsible for a reasonable number of fronts?
 (1-3 per base)
 - Is the income to base ratio reasonable?
 (2 Bases: 6k-11k, 3 Bases: 5k - 9k)
-- If your map has pipe seams, does breaking them provide a reasonable amount of value (Not too much "instant win")?
+- If the map has pipe seams, does breaking them provide a reasonable amount of value (Not too much "instant win")?
 - Is there an even number of contested properties across all fronts?
 - If the map is an island hopping map, are there at features that encourage dynamic play? (some pre-deployed landers so it isn't only infantry and air, larger islands that are multiple tank turns in size from the landing points, etc)
 - Is the Map not an absurd size?
 (EX: 50 x 50)